You are here

 https://www.bloomsbury.com/uk/english-as-a-literature-in-translation-9781628924275/

-I am currently completing a third monograph that focusses on modes of fictionality and the fact-fiction borderlands in auto/biography, memoir and autofiction with specific reference to the work of Karl Ove Knausgaard, Rachel Cusk, Jeanette Winterson and Xiaolu Guo.
+My third monograph, Radical Realism, Autofictional Narratives and the Reinvention of the Novel (Anthem Press, 2023) treated modes of fictionality and the fact-fiction borderlands in auto/biography, memoir and autofiction with specific reference to the work of Karl Ove Knausgaard, Rachel Cusk, Jeanette Winterson and Xiaolu Guo.

 I am a member of two Research Groups within the Department of English & Creative Writing, namely Contemporary Cultures of Writing and the Postcolonial and Global Literatures Research Groups.